Use Medicare’s Plan Finder to Choose, Enroll in Part D

 AARP Membership -Join AARP for just $12 for your first year when you enroll in automatic renewal

 Join today and save 25% off the standard annual rate.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

 How to pay for Part D

-Medicare beneficiaries with low incomes and few assets may qualify for the federal Extra Help program that gives financial assistance to pay for Part D premiums, deductibles and copayments.
+Medicare beneficiaries with low incomes and few assets may qualify for the federal Extra Help program, which provides financial assistance to pay for Part D premiums, deductibles and copayments.

 Kimberly Lankford is a contributing writer who covers personal finance and Medicare.
 She previously wrote for Kiplinger's Personal Finance Magazine, and her articles have also appeared in U.S. News & World Report, The Washington Post and the Boston Globe.
 She received the personal finance Best in Business award from the Society of American Business Editors and Writers.